trevorparker/website/_source/_posts/2013-12-23-monitor-latency-with-smokeping-on-freebsd.md

 #### Install SmokePing

 SmokePing itself is already distributed with the [FreeBSD Ports Collection](http://www.freebsd.org/ports/index.html).
-Installing SmokePing is just a matter of building it and its dependencies:
+It's just a matter of installing SmokePing and its dependencies:

 ~~~
-cd /usr/ports/net-mgmt/smokeping
-make config-recursive install clean
+pkg install smokeping
 ~~~

 Add SmokePing to `/etc/rc.conf`: